psb/bucklescript.github.io/docs/generate-converters-accessors.md

 let fruitFromJs: abs_fruit => fruit;
 ```

-For `fruitFromJs`, the return value, unlike the previous non-abstract type case, doesn't contain an `option`, because there's no way a bad value can be passed into it; the only creator of `abs_fruit` values is `fruitToJs`!
+For `fruitFromJs`, the return value, unlike the previous non-abstract type case, does not contain an `option` because there is no way a bad value can be passed into it; the only creator of `abs_fruit` values is `fruitToJs`!

 #### Usage